MadhushreeChandrahasan/Donors-Choose_EDA/README.md

 How to focus volunteer time on the applications that need the most assistance The goal of the competition is to predict whether or not a DonorsChoose.org project proposal submitted by a teacher will be approved, using the text of project descriptions as well as additional metadata about the project, teacher, and school.
 DonorsChoose.org can then use this information to identify projects most likely to need further review before approval.

-#About the DonorsChoose Data Set
+# About the DonorsChoose Data Set
 The train.csv data set provided by DonorsChoose contains the following features:

-Feature	Description
+# Feature Description
 project_id	A unique identifier for the proposed project.
 Example: p036502 project_title	Title of the project.
-Examples:
-Art Will Make You Happy!
+Examples:Art Will Make You Happy!
 First Grade Fun
 project_grade_category	Grade level of students for which the project is targeted.
 One of the following enumerated values:
 Grades PreK-2